3rd Battalion, 14th Marines: Iraq War

-Global War on Terror
+2015 Chattanooga shootings

-On July 16, 2015, four Marines with Mike Battery's Inspector-Instructor staff were killed by a gunman who was embarking on a shooting spree targeting military installations.
+On July 16, 2015, four Marines with Mike Battery's Inspector-Instructor staff were killed by a gunman who was targeting military installations.
 In addition, a sailor died from his wounds two days later.

 Some of the 3/14 Marines killed in action were reportedly killed while returning fire at the gunman, providing cover for a larger group of potential victims who were escaping over a fence.
 They were identified as:

 In addition, Sergeant DeMonte Cheeley, was shot in the leg.

 The Battery Commander during the shootings, Major Mike Abrams, declared during the memorial service that his Marines "were selfless in their efforts to take care of one another, and they acted with unquestionable courage."